 INTRODUCTION: Global Immunization vision and strategy sets a goal of protecting more people against more diseases by expanding the reach of immunization to every eligible person.
-Identifying and reaching the unreached people in every district is one of the key strategies to achieve this goal.1 Immunization is one of the best indicators to evaluate the health.
+Identifying and reaching the unreached people in every district is one of the key strategies to achieve this goal.
+Immunization is one of the best indicators to evaluate the health.
 It is also one of the most cost effective interventions to prevent a series of major illness, particularly in environments where children are under nourished and die from preventable diseases.

-Immunization of a new born with BCG vaccine enhances with a typical Mycobacterium which can infect the child during the post neonatal period.2 Likewise, administration of "0 dose" of OPV leads to early colonisation of the intestinal tract with the attenuated vaccine virus which can act as a barrier to the wild Polio virus.3 The Janani suraksha Yojna (ISY) is an ambitious step under NRHM which is introduced on 12th April 2005 to reduce Neonatal and maternal mortality by promoting institutional deliveries as well as better ante natal care and post natal care through Accredited social Health Activist.4 At birth immunization is a important preventive measure however the impact of ISY scheme on at birth immunization practice especially in tertiary level health centre has not been documented.
+Immunization of a new born with BCG vaccine enhances with a typical Mycobacterium which can infect the child during the post neonatal period.
+Likewise, administration of "0 dose" of OPV leads to early colonisation of the intestinal tract with the attenuated vaccine virus which can act as a barrier to the wild Polio virus.
+The Janani suraksha Yojna (JSY) is an ambitious step under NRHM which is introduced on 12th April 2005 to reduce Neonatal and maternal mortality by promoting institutional deliveries as well as better ante natal care and post natal care through Accredited social Health Activist.
+At birth immunization is a important preventive measure however the impact of ISY scheme on at birth immunization practice especially in tertiary level health centre has not been documented.
 Institutional deliveries will not only facilitate safe delivery but will also identify neonates who need special care.
 The safe delivery process conducted in an institution will have a definite impact of reduction of maternal mortality.
 Delivery of a new born in an institution also provides an opportunity to the health care system to administer at birth immunization.
-Immunization coverage did not differ by the gender of child which was similar to other studies.^{5,6,7} We found father's education an independent determinant in both groups.
+Immunization coverage did not differ by the gender of child which was similar to other studies.
+We found father's education an independent determinant in both groups.
 Educated males have better social networks.
-Likelihood of partial immunization was found to be more in home delivered children; similar findings were reported by other workers.8,9 program outreach sessions are held in villages with the help of support group involving Aganwari workers and ASHA however, these workers, Labourers usually live in the vicinity of factories which are usually located outside the village or town also their work schedule starts from 8 A.M to 4 P.M which makes access to outreach session of that particular village inconvenient in place and time.
+Likelihood of partial immunization was found to be more in home delivered children; similar findings were reported by other workers.

+Lack of information about place/time of immunization sessions, inconvenient timing and unavailability of services at the site were common reason for immunization.
+In routine immunization program outreach sessions are held in villages with the help of support group involving Aganwari workers and ASHA however, these workers, Labourers usually live in the vicinity of factories which are usually located outside the village or town also their work schedule starts from 8 A.M to 4 P.M which makes access to outreach session of that particular village inconvenient in place and time.